Andreasymeon/restaurant-css-framework/README.md

 ## Mission

-Create the swebite of a restaurant.
+Create the webite of a restaurant.
 Fictional and the type of food (burger, pizza, Asian, ...) is left to the choice of the learner.

 Minimum 5 pages accessible by a navigation bar (navbar) present on all pages and leading to the different sections: Home, Map, Photos, Restaurants, Contact.